To access LDAP synchronization functionalities, you must install the plugin "ldap-import".

 LDAP server IP address or FQDN.

-Choose protocol to use:
+Choose which protocol to use:

 |Root directory||Specify the LDAP root directory|